EVIDENCE

 GitHub operates asynchronously.
 Most coordination happens through written communication, not meetings.
 Decisions are documented in issues and pull requests.

 This isn't just remote work culture—it's a fundamental shift in how coordination happens.
-AI can parse written context.
-It can't attend meetings.
+Systems can work with written, persistent context far more easily than they can with ephemeral meeting conversations.

 Key Practices